noclip-gg/tutorials/Store Linking.md

 Then you will need the URL to your community.
 Ensure there is no trailing "/", copy your community URL and replace "https://mycommunity.noclip.me" with your own URL.

-Next you will need your "ServerID". to find this please go to https://mycommunity.noclip.me/admin/servers, make sure you have created a server, when you have created your server you will see the "ID" please copy and past your server ID here NoClip.Store.Config.ServerID = "YOURID"
+Next, you will need your "ServerID". to find this please go to https://mycommunity.noclip.me/admin/servers, make sure you have created a server, when you have created your server you will see the "ID" please copy and paste your server ID here NoClip.Store.Config.ServerID = "YOURID"

-The next few steps are completly your choice, please make sure not to set the Store.Config.Check too less as this may cause lag.
+The next few steps are completely your choice, please make sure not to set the Store.Config.Check too less as this may cause lag.

 ## Setting up the sh_language file and cl_config.